-Rather than attaching to the headrests with straps or hooks, this barrier is affixed securely with clamps and makes a great choice for people with large to giant dogs.
+Rather than attaching to the headrests with straps or hooks, this barrier is affixed securely with clamps and makes a great choice for people traveling in the car with large to giant dogs.

 - Expandable — This cage barrier expands from 34 inches to a maximum of 56 inches

 - Extra secure — Clamps are used to mount this cage barrier to the headrests, which makes this a great option for big and strong dogs.

 - Powder-coated steel for strength — The barrier is made of steel and built to stand up to pressure.

 The Walky Guard is built to last and made with the strength of beasts in mind.
 Take your best bud with you on hardcore adventures and know he’ll be safe in the cargo area of your car.